What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 (formerly Harrison House Conference Center)

-The owners of the Glen Cove Mansion will soon file to subdivide the 55 acres bounded by Lattingtown Road, Old Tappan Road and Dosoris Lane.
-The intent is to develop a 12-acre parcel in the Northeast corner near the Lattingtown Ponds development for clustered residential housing.
-This is expected to happen in 2010.
+The owners of the Glen Cove Mansion have filed to subdivide the 54.5 acres bounded by Lattingtown Road, Old Tappan Road and Dosoris Lane.
+The intent is to develop clustered residential housing within a 17-acre parcel in the Northeast corner near the Lattingtown Ponds development.
+This was expected to happen in 2010.

 While no one wants to see more of the shrinking greenspace in Glen Cove given up to residential development, it may be the only compromise that will keep the rest of the historic estate property whole and hopefully, lead to the Glen Cove Mansion's continued viability as a hotel and conference center.